SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

 ### Using multithreading

-The previous Monte Carlo simulation can also be parallelized using a multithreading approach, which will make use of the different cores within a single computer.
+The previous ensemble simulation can also be parallelized using a multithreading approach, which will make use of the different cores within a single computer.
 Because the memory is shared across the different threads, it is not necessary to use the `@everywhere` macro.
 Instead, the same problem can be implemented simply as: